fabioueno/sandbox/books/the-rust-programming-language/chapter-17/README.md

 - [x] Characteristics of Object-Oriented Languages
 - [x] Using Trait Objects That Allow for Values of Different Types
 - [ ] Implementing an Object-Oriented Design Pattern

+## Projects

+- **09. Blog**: Project showcasing the usage of trait objects.
+In particular, this application uses the trait object to implement the State pattern.